Setting up Pipelines via GitHub Machine Users

 Guidance on storing secrets

-During this process, you will generate and securely store three GitHub tokens for two GitHub users.
-Use a temporary but secure location for these sensitive values between generating them and storing them in GitHub Actions.
+During this process, you will generate and securely store several access tokens.
+Use a temporary but secure location for these sensitive values between generating them and storing them in GitHub or GitLab.
 Follow your organization's security best practices and avoid insecure methods (e.g., Slack or sticky notes) during this exercise.

 Gruntwork recommends using a password manager such as 1Password for secure storage of secrets.